vuejs/v2.vuejs.org/src/v2/guide/index.md

 </script>
 {% endraw %}

-Note in the method we simply update the state of our app without touching the DOM - all DOM manipulations are handled by Vue, and the code you write is focused on the underlying logic.
+Note that in this method we simply update the state of our app without touching the DOM - all DOM manipulations are handled by Vue, and the code you write is focused on the underlying logic.

 Vue also provides the `v-model` directive that makes two-way binding between form input and app state a breeze: